 - Viral marketing (using a professional email address so people see your site name in your communications),

 - Guest authoring on other sites & news outlets (where appropriate),

 - Press releases (anything to get into the media's spotlight)

 - Inbound links - These can help or hurt depending on the site.
-Be sure you are listed in your industry's locations - trade organisation membership lists, supplier site lists for their retailers, markets where you display your goods, each organisation will have a different list of appropriate locations.
+Be sure you are listed in your industry's locations - trade organisation membership lists, supplier site lists for their retailers, and markets where you display your goods.
+Each organisation will have a different list of appropriate locations.